under a special agreement with

 This is Christ's way.
 When a person says in his heart, "I want to do what God wants me to do," he is living his life by the way of obedience.

 We know that God has all authority.
 He has the right to rule and He has the right to be obeyed.
 One way God directs us is by the people He puts over us.

 When God puts someone over us, that person is called God's delegated authority.
 This means that this person represents God's authority.
 Since this person represents God's authority, he or she must be obeyed.

 Some examples of people who are God's delegated authorities are: Parents, School Teachers, School Principals, Police Officers.

-We must not only obey God, but we must also obey God's delegated authorities — the people God puts over us.
-The Bible says, "Obey them that have the rule over you."
-Hebrews 13:17
+We must not only obey God, but we must also obey God's delegated authorities—the people God puts over us.
+The Bible says, "Obey those who have the rule over you."
+(Hebrews 13:17)

 If we are not obeying the people God puts over us, we are not obeying God.
 To disobey someone who represents God's authority is like disobeying God Himself.
 To be disrespectful to someone who represents God's authority is like being disrespectful to God Himself.